Bowling ball

 A bowling ball is a hard spherical ball used to knock down bowling pins in the sport of bowling.

 Balls used in ten-pin bowling and American nine-pin bowling traditionally have holes for two fingers and the thumb.
 Balls used in five-pin bowling, candlepin bowling, duckpin bowling, and European nine-pin bowling have no holes, and are small enough to be held in the palm of the hand.

 Ten-pin balls

 Specifications

 The USBC and World Bowling promulgate bowling ball specifications.
 USBC specifications include physical requirements for weight (≤16 lb), diameter (8.500 in—8.595 in), surface hardness, surface roughness, hole drilling limitations (example: a single balance hole including the thumb hole for "two-handed" bowlers), balance, plug limitations, and exterior markings (structural and commercial), as well as requirements for dynamic performance characteristics such as radius of gyration (RG; 2.46—2.80), RG differential (≤0.06), and coefficient of friction (≤0.32).
 The USBC banned weight holes (balance holes) in competition, effective August 1, 2020, to prevent their changing ball dynamics.
 The USBC permits three ounces (85 grams) of static side weight and three ounces (85 grams) of top weight.
 These figures are up from one ounce (28 grams) following the August 1, 2020 rule change.
+Effective starting in 2026, the USBC adopted a complex set of rules for certain events that would either prohibit slow oil-absorbing high-performance (urethane) bowling balls or require them to be manufactured with a minimum degree of hardness, the rules being designed to prevent balls from disrupting the intended lane pattern design.